Some horses are more than just rare—they’re legends in their own right. With unique traits and fascinating histories, these breeds stand apart.

 Travel to India, and you’ll find the majestic Marwari.
 With its inward-turning ears, this horse looks like it belongs in a royal palace—and it did.

 Their unique ears, which can turn almost 180 degrees, are their signature feature.
-Marwaris are known for their loyalty and often form strong bonds with their riders.
+Marwaris are loyal and often form strong bonds with their riders.

 They’re still used in traditional Indian ceremonies and have a growing presence in equestrian sports.